Did It Again (Shakira song): Commercial performance

 "Did It Again" achieved moderate chart success.
 In Austria, the song debuted and peaked at number 34 on the Ö3 Austria Top 40 chart, staying on the chart for four weeks.
 In Germany, the song peaked at number 34 on the Media Control Charts and remained at the position for one week.
 In Ireland, the song peaked at number 17 on the Irish Singles Chart and stayed on the chart for three weeks.
 In Italy, the song entered and peaked at number 15, inside the Top 20 of the FIMI Singles Chart, staying on the chart for one week.
 In Mexico, the Spanish version of the song peaked at number three on the Monitor Latino chart.
 "Lo Hecho Está Hecho" entered the Spanish Singles Top 50 chart at number 50 and reached its peak position at number 12, staying on the chart for a total of 23 weeks.
 It was certified gold by the Productores de Música de España (PROMUSICAE) for completing sales of 20,000 units.
 In Sweden, the song entered at number 50 on the Sverigetopplistan chart and peaked at number 36, staying on the chart for a total of three weeks.
 In Switzerland, the song entered and peaked at number 29 on the Swiss Hitparade chart, staying on the chart for six weeks.
 In the United Kingdom, the song peaked at number 26 on the UK Singles Chart and stayed on the chart for a total of seven weeks.

-Despite not being released in the United States, "Did It Again" peaked at number one on the Billboard Hot Dance Club Songs and Latin Pop Airplay component charts, and stayed on the charts for 13 and 22 weeks respectively.
+Despite not being released as a single in the United States, "Did It Again" peaked at number one on the Billboard Hot Dance Club Songs and Latin Pop Airplay component charts, and stayed on the charts for 13 and 22 weeks respectively.
 The song peaked at number six on the Billboard Hot Latin Songs chart and stayed on the chart for 20 weeks.
 It peaked at number 11 on the Billboard Tropical Songs chart and stayed on the chart for 17 weeks.